Find just-permitted commercial projects in your territory.

 Built for the commercial-construction stack.

-Two ICPs get specific lift from commercial-cohort precision + structured per-permit signal.
+Two ICPs get specific lift from commercial-segment precision + structured per-permit signal.
 PropTech / vertical SaaS folds in as a downstream consumer.

 Building-product manufacturers

 Roofing · HVAC · envelope · solar.
-Filter the 7 commercial cohorts by jurisdiction, contractor, and DQ-flag confidence.
+Filter the 7 commercial segments by jurisdiction, contractor, and DQ-flag confidence.
 Identify just-permitted commercial projects in your sales territory before the install starts.

 Commercial-construction sales-ops